|Unit level:||Level 6|

 - Coursework 20%

-- Examination at the end of the semester, two and a half hours duration, 80%.
+- Examination at the end of the semester, three hours duration, 80%.

 - Elements of Statistics: point estimators, hypothesis testing and linear models.